nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 526
 00:29:57,961 --> 00:30:00,985
-[SPEAKER_00]: testing, we have to go manually trigger or release.
+[SPEAKER_00]: testing, we have to go manually trigger our release.

 527
 00:30:00,965 --> 00:30:04,242